varunmehta/varunmehta.github.io/_posts/2015-11-19-sarso-ka-saag.md

 - Add the blended saag, and salt to taste
 - Stir on slow flame for 8-10 minutes.
 - Add kasuri methi and stir nicely.
-- Add cottage cheese and mix (this should reduces the bitterness)
+- Add cottage cheese and mix (this should reduce the bitterness)